Here are our recommendations for the best things do around Willcox, Arizona. Most have something to do with the area’s history or its vineyards.

 Fort Bowie

 About an hour east are the ruins of Fort Bowie.
 It too is off a fairly well-maintained dirt road, plus an easy hike of about a mile.
-This fort was hugely important from the 1860′s through the final surrender of Geronimo in 1886.
-If you are not familiar with its history, please click HERE.
+This fort was hugely important from the 1860’s through the final surrender of Geronimo in 1886.
+If you are not familiar with the history of Ft.
+Bowie, please click here.
 For more information about Ft.
 Bowie, visit the Ft.
 Bowie National Historic Site.